Almere Poort railway station

 Almere Poort is a railway station in Almere, Netherlands.
 It is located on the Flevolijn.
 It replaced Almere Strand railway station as the city's sixth railway station.

-The opening of the station, initially planned for 2007, took place on 9 December 2012.
-The station serves the new borough Almere Poort which is also under development since 2007 and will have 11,000 dwellings when it is finished.
+The opening of the station was initially planned to occur on 2007 but was delayed until 9 December 2012.
+The station serves the new borough Almere Poort, which is also under development since 2007 and will have 11,000 dwellings when it is finished.

 Train services

 As of 11 December 2016, the following train services call at this station: